 The elastase 3A is relative to pancreatic serine proteinases and has a low level of elastolytic activity comparing to other elastases.
-Elastase 3A is eventually involved in the intestinal transport and metabolism of cholesterol.
-Elastase 3A and elastase 3B are also referred to as protease E and elastase 1, respectively.
-Furthermore, elastase 3A is an efficient protease that preferentially cleaves proteins after the alanine residue due to its alanine specificity.
+Elastase 3A is probably involved in the intestinal transport and metabolism of cholesterol.
+Furthermore, elastase 3A is an efficient protease that preferentially cleaves proteins after alanine residues due to its alanine specificity.
+Both elastase 3A and elastase 3B have been referred to as protease E and elastase 1.

 Product Name: hCELA3A, His-Tag

 - Catalog No.: P2020-102

 - RefSeq Links: UniProt: P09093

 - Synonyms: Chymotrypsin-like elastase family member 3A; Elastase IIIA; Elastase-3A; ELA3; ELA3A; Protease E; OTTHUMP00000002835; elastase 3A; pancreatic

 - Format: Liquid, stored and shipped at -80°C